 Easy Pulled Pork

-Early summer seems a sensible time to stow that slow cooker until autumn beckons.
-But the hot days ahead truly are a time to keep the stove off and let a Crock-Pot do the cooking.
-Pork shoulder is a natural candidate: pull-apart tender when done, it’ll be the hit of any summer celebration — and it cooks while you play!
+Whatever the weather, it's a welcome relief to let a slow cooker do the work.
+Pork shoulder is a natural candidate: pull-apart tender when done, it’ll be the hit of any celebration — and it cooks while you play!

 - 5 pounds boneless pork shoulder Add to list